alonzo245/onboarding-wizard/README.md

 ## Development Notes

-- The application uses mock API functions located in `src/mocks/api.ts`
+- The application uses mock API functions located in `mocks/api.ts`
-- Country data is loaded from a static JSON file
+- Country data is loaded from a static JSON file (`mocks/countries.json`)
-- Form state is managed through React Context API
+- Form state is managed using React refs for step data and Zustand for error state
+- Data persistence is handled via `localStorage` through the `useOnboardingPersistence` hook
 - TypeScript strict mode is enabled for better type safety
 - Date inputs use `react-aria-components` DatePicker with popup calendar for better UX
 - Select components use `react-aria-components` for accessibility and consistent styling
 - All form components are built with accessibility in mind, supporting keyboard navigation and screen readers
+- Error state management is centralized using Zustand store (`errorsStore.ts`)
+- React Query is used for form submission with proper loading and error handling

 ## Browser Support